alejogalain/Team-of-agents-using-crewAI/README.md

 # Team-of-agents-using-crewAI
-The goal of this project is to create a team of autonomous AI agents that advise the user on invesments using:
+The goal of this project is to create a team of autonomous AI agents that advise the user on invesments, using:
-- **CrewAi** is a new framework for orchestrating role-playing, autonomous AI agents.
+- **CrewAi** a new framework for orchestrating autonomous AI agents.
 - **Exa** provides search for AI.
 The LLM can search using natural language from Exa's neural database.

 Before kickstarting our crew, we are going to ask the user for the company they are interested in investing.